kellim/musical-chairs/README.md

 * Run `npm start` to launch the app in development mode
 * Go to `localhost:3000` in the browser (Change port # if it used a port other than 3000)

-For instructions on how to play the game, click the **Instructions** link in the top navigation bar.
+For instructions on how to play the game, click the **Instructions** link in the top navigation bar of the **Musical Chairs: Automated** app.

 ## Technologies Used